The Ready Set: 2012–15: The Bad & The Better

 In January 2012, Witzigreuter began working on a new album in Los Angeles.
 On May 18, 2012, The Ready Set released the song, "Give Me Your Hand (Best Song Ever)" which was released through Warner Records and later served as the lead single from his fourth studio album, The Bad & The Better.
 The song peaked at number 30 on the US Mainstream Top 40 and number 33 on the New Zealand Top 40 chart.
 In May 2012, he confirmed he had finished a third of the album and after finishing writing 25 songs, he planned to continue writing for the majority of the summer, flying out to California during his time off to work on the rest of the album.
 He hoped for a release date sometime later that year in the fall.

 In February 2013, the Ready Set co-headlined a US tour with Outasight.
 In May 2013, he released a remix EP for "Give Me Your Hand (Best Song Ever)" titled, GMYH V.2.
 In June 2013, Witzigreuter confirmed that he finished writing the album.
 Prior to releasing his fourth studio album, he released a handful of EP's including, I'll Be Waiting, produced by his live guitarist Deryck Stanek and Sorry, Sorry.
 He toured in North America with Breathe Carolina and rapper T. Mills in August 2013.
 After leaving Decaydance following his third studio album, he subsequently signed with the label Razor & Tie.
+In December 2013, the Ready Set released "I Don't Wanna Spend Another Christmas Without You", featured on Punk Goes Christmas.

-On March 18, 2014, he announced the release date for The Bad & The Better, which was set for May 27.
+On March 18, 2014, he announced the release date for The Bad & The Better, released on May 27.
 He worked with producer Ian Kirkpatrick again on the album.
 "Higher" served as the album's second single and was released on April 8.
 "Freakin' Me Out" was released on May 6, as the third single from the album.
 The album peaked at number 75 on the Billboard 200.
+In addition to The Bad & the Better, he also released The Celebrity EP.
 He served as an act on Warped Tour in the summer of 2014.
+In August, he released a non-album single titled "Trash Talking Love", featuring Kitty.

 In October 2014, The Ready Set co-headlined a tour with Metro Station called, The Outsiders Tour with supporting acts, the Downtown Fiction and Against the Current.
 A live music video for the album's fourth single, "Fangz" was released on December 10.
 In 2015, Witzigreuter started a side project band Nekokat with singer-songwriter Cameron Walker-Wright and drummer Jess Bowen of The Summer Set.